 Our study of the cumulative nature of addition and multiplication is on-going.
 By comparing the raw data of big bang cosmology with the base-2 numbers, this simple, little model would appear to provide a clear alternative.

 It reinforces the extensive work on natural inflation, and it provides a very different entry point for questions about Dark Energy and Dark Matter, isotropy-and-homogeneity, and the very nature of space-and-time and the finite-and-infinite.

-Not until February 2014 had anybody done the simple-but-tedious work to double the infinitesimal Planck Time, then double each result 201 times.
-As a consequence, this application of base-2 notation has had very limited studied.
-The 202-column chart of the universe that starts at Planck Time and goes to the Age of the Universe reveals a simple logic for natural inflation that readily mimics the big bang cosmology of Stephen Hawking and Alan Guth without the need for a bang.
+Not until February 2014 had anybody done the simple-but-tedious work to double the infinitesimal Planck Time, then double each result 201 more times.
+As a consequence, this matrix or grid has had very limited study.

 Because it is an entirely predictive chart, this nascent base-2 model can readily be tested with existing data from all other models of the universe.

-- Natural Inflation: Consistency with Cosmic Microwave Background Observations of Planck and BICEP2
+• Natural Inflation: Consistency with Cosmic Microwave Background Observations

 __ Katherine Freese (Univ. of Michigan), William H. Kinney (Univ. at Buffalo, SUNY)